School Group Tours

 If you plan to have lunch on-site during your field trip, please let us know at the time of booking.
 We will work a lunch period into the day’s itinerary.

-We usually allot 20-30 minutes for lunch (with 5 minutes cushion before and after to walk between locations).
+We usually allot 20-30 minutes for lunch (with a 5 minute cushion before and after to walk between locations).
 Please let us know if your group requires more time.

 Generally, we schedule students to eat outside on the Green or in Battery Park.
 In the case of inclement weather there are indoor spaces available at each of the historic sites.
 Depending on the group size we may elect to divide students up by small group among the historic sites to fit everyone for lunch, or stagger lunch periods.